solewolf/Mapcoords/README.md

 - mc.rename.other       - Rename other players coordinates

 ## Change Log
+### Version 1.0.3
+This is the permissions update!
+They are here!
+- Added permissions support
+- Auto update detection!
+Whenever you start up your server, the script will check for an update.
+Also, whenever an OP logs on to the server, they will receive an "update available" message.
+- Converted player names into player ids and also added a tablename_users table.
+- Code is much more clean and maintainable now.

 ### Version 1.0.2
 - Fixed database bug that made the connection with the database timeout.
 - Fixed bug that prevented database connection from closing (hint: I forgot to add code that closed connection to the database).